ECON4640 – Political Economics

 Recommended previous knowledge

-We will make use of some techniques beyond this course (e.g. instrumental variables), but an introduction will be given in the course.
+- We will make use of some techniques beyond this course (e.g. regression discontinuity designs), but an introduction will be given in the course.

 A 3-hour written school exam.